 Oneg means “pleasure,” and indeed, oneg Shabbat is something we do to make Shabbat pleasurable – and who doesn’t like treats?

-Bring oneg home: Gather the members of your family and ask each of them to tell you what would make a day feel special and pleasurable to them.
-You get a say, too.
-That’s your family’s personalized oneg list.
+Bring oneg home: Gather the your family and ask each person to tell you what would make a day feel special.
+Now you have your family’s personalized oneg list.
 Think about ways to incorporate one or more of these ideas each week to make Shabbat special.

 Kehillah: It’s Not Just for Worship

 There’s an old joke that says, “Different people go to synagogue for different reasons.
 Goldberg likes to go to talk to God.
 I like to go to talk to Goldberg.”
-If your people are at synagogue – or if you’d like to find your people at synagogue – that’s great.
-We can help you with that.
+If your people are at synagogue – or if you’d like to find your people at synagogue – that’s great, we can help with that!
 A community – a kehillah – does more than lend its voices to yours when you need to say Kaddish (the Jewish memorial prayer).
 A community supports you when you are mourning, notices when you are sick, and celebrates the ordinary and the extraordinary with you.

 Menuchah: It’s Not Just for Napping

-You know what they tell new parents: Nap when the baby naps.
-Easier said than done, though!
-One thing Shabbat is really good for is reminding us to slow down, to take time off from work, and to recharge our batteries.
+You know what they tell new parents: Nap when the baby naps, which is easier said than done!
+One thing Shabbat is really good for is reminding us to slow down, take time away from work, and recharge our batteries.

 What is restful?
 If you were to make two lists with your family – what feels like work, what feels like rest – what would be on the second list?
 How do you like to spend your free time?
 Take turns choosing activities that different members of your family enjoy.
 Turn off the screens, or decide that today will be the day to watch something together as a family.
 Go low tech, promising to set down your phone and be present.
 Walk to the park.
 Swing in a hammock.
 Read.
 Have a snuggle.
-And maybe, with practice, you’ll train your family to get in the mode of Shabbat menuchah.
+Maybe, with practice, you’ll train your family to get in Shabbat menuchah mode.